ataur39n-sharif/my-ec2-manager/README.md

    - Check that bcryptjs is properly installed
    - Verify password validation functions are working

+6. **EC2 Secret Issues**
+   - Ensure secret is exactly 6 characters long
+   - Check that secret protection is enabled in settings
+   - Verify secret is correctly saved in DynamoDB
+   - Check server-side verification is working

 ### Performance Tips
 - Use appropriate AWS regions for better latency
 - Consider using IAM roles instead of access keys for production